 However, my argument was that we really had nothing to lose by her requesting this change, as the current situation was unsustainable.
 Again, after taking some time to consider my suggestion, Mary met with her boss and explained that it was part-time or bust.

 Result: After a week to consider her request as “they have never done this before,” Mary was granted a part-time position and started working 8:30 AM – 12:30 PM, five days a week.
-It changed everyone’s lives for the better, especially my daughter’s who could now spend more time with her mother and now Mary has been a part-time worker for almost 2.5 years.
+It changed everyone’s lives for the better, especially my daughter’s.
+And now Mary has been a part-time worker for almost 2.5 years.

 Additionally, while Mary’s salary was cut in half, it was almost like found money as we were ready to forego her entire paycheck.
 This found money was only supplemented through more equity vesting, options granted, 401k matches and service time accrued.